-- Germany's popular cruise ship soap opera "Das Traumschiff" is filmed aboard the MS Deutschland.
-According to Harald Schmidt, cruising the Caribbean while shooting a few hours a day is everyone's main motivation to sign up for the show.
+- Germany's popular cruise ship soap opera "Das Traumschiff" is filmed aboard an actual cruise ship (e.g., from 1999-2015, this was MS Deutschland, but as that ship was aging it was replaced by MS Amadea in 2015).
+According to Harald Schmidt (who did a nine-episode stint in 2008), cruising the Caribbean while shooting a few hours a day is everyone's main motivation to sign up for the show.

 - Natalie Scaheffer, who played Lovey Howell on Gilligan's Island, didn't think the show would take off, but it was filmed on location in Hawaii, so she considered it a working vacation.